10Hr/Project1-463/README.md

 BENCHMARKING RESULTS

-The algorithm consistantly seems to be about .002 seconds fast in all cases My algorithm handles
+The algorithm consistantly seems to be about .002 seconds or more faster in all cases

 -----------------------TEST 1-----------------------